JackSzwergold/Cheat-Sheets/content/MySQL - Enable MySQL Logs to Be Group Readable.md

 Template: index
 ---

-## MySQL - Enable MySQL Logs to Be Group Readable

-By Jack Szwergold

 This procedure allows you to set MySQL logs to be group readable which can be useful for debugging scenarios.
 Still a slight security risk but if this is a needed for your usage, this is how you do it:

 ### Adjust the ownership and permissions on the MySQL log files.